bertofurth/Seagate-Central-Toolchain/README.md

     ./maketoolchain.sh

-The script will display an update as each stage of the process completes.
+The script will display a stage number, status and location of a log file as each stage of the process completes.

+If a stage fails then the script will halt.

-The generated cross compilation tools will be located in the cross/tools subdirectory of the base working directory.
+The generated cross compilation tools will be located in the directory specified by the TOP parameter which by default is the cross/tools subdirectory of the base working directory.

 ## Troubleshooting
 Most problems will be due to